-Mulberry trees (Morus spp.) enjoyed popularity in years past as ornamental shade trees as well as for their copious edible fruit, which can be eaten raw or made into luscious preserves, pies and wine.
+Mulberries have a subtle but sweet flavor, and can be eaten raw or made into luscious jams, jellies, pies, and wine.
 Interested in learning about how to grow mulberry trees?
-Read out all about growing mulberry fruit trees and mulberry tree care.
+Read all about growing mulberry fruit trees and mulberry tree care.

 Growing Mulberry Fruit Trees

-While people love mulberry fruit, birds also love the berries and the tree is a beacon that attracts dozens of, ahem, messy guests.
+While people love mulberry fruit, birds also love the berries, and the tree is a beacon that attracts dozens of, ahem, messy guests.
 The tree also has an unwelcome habit of becoming invasive.
 Unfortunately, this brought the growing of mulberry fruit trees to a screeching halt in any but the most rural areas.

 Mulberry trees do have redeeming qualities, though, and one of the most outstanding is the minimal care they require.
 Before we learn about how to care for mulberry trees, here’s a brief synopsis of the three types of mulberry trees most commonly grown.

-- Red mulberry – Hardier than black mulberries, red mulberries (Morus rubra) are native to North America where they thrive in deep rich soils found along bottomlands and streams.
+- Red mulberry (Morus rubra) – Hardier than black mulberries, red mulberries are native to North America where they thrive in deep, rich soils found along bottomlands and streams.

 How to Grow Mulberry Trees

-Mulberry trees should be planted in full sun with no less than 15 feet between trees, ideally in warm, well-draining soil such as deep loam.
+Mulberry trees should be planted in full sun with no less than 15 feet (5 m.) between trees, ideally in warm, well-draining soil such as deep loam.
 Don’t plant them near a sidewalk unless you don’t mind the staining or the potential tracking in of squashed berries (of course, if this is a problem for you, there is a fruitless mulberry variety too!).
 Once the tree has established, there is very little additional mulberry tree care required.

 How to Care for a Mulberry Tree